-1. Tell your children that we all belong to, or are "citizens" of many different groups or "communities" that are guided by rules or principles.
-Explain these terms:
+1. Tell students that we all belong to, or are "citizens" of many different groups or "communities" that are guided by rules or principles.
+Explain and have them record (in their books) the following definitions:

 CITIZEN: A member of a community.